joxeankoret/idamagicstrings/README.md

 When the Python script is executed from within IDA it builds a list of ASCII and Unicode strings found by IDA and then applies a series of regular expressions to extract source code filenames, directories and candidate function names.
 Then, it shows 3 tabs with information:

  * Candidate function names: The function names guessed from the referenced string constants.
-Some basic and rudimentary false positive detection is implemented and the data available in the column "FP?" ("False Positive?").
+Some basic and rudimentary false positive detection is implemented and this data is available in the column "FP?" ("False Positive?").
  * Source code tree: Just a tree widget showing file names and, inside each one, the functions or references to the source file.
  * Source code files: A list (or chooser in the IDA's language) with source code filenames to function addresses and names.